-As a mental health clinician and advocate for adults with 'high functioning' autism, Susan has spent years working with adults and children who have learning and neurological differences (i.e. Autism [least severe], ADHD, Anxiety, Depression, and co-ocurring conditions).
-Susan is a service provider in Nanuet, NY and has developed an approach to working with autistic adults and their families (many diagnosed in adulthood) to improve the quality of their lives based on the unique individual characteristics associated with their development and social experiences.
+As a mental health clinician and advocate for adults with 'high functioning' autism, Susan has spent years working with adults and children who have learning and neurological differences (i.e. Autism [least severe], ADHD, Anxiety, Depression, and other co-morbidities).
+Susan is a service provider in the 'Research Triangle' and has developed an approach to working with autistic adults and their families (many diagnosed in adulthood) to improve the quality of their lives based on the unique individual characteristics associated with their development and social experiences.

 Susan's years of experience in higher and secondary education, as well as her advocacy and knowledge of work-related issues have guided her towards a greater focus on assisting many clients with employment.
-She helps the client with all phases of seeking employment and frequently works with the employer and/or vocational rehabilitation counselor to highlight misperceptions and negative stereotypes associated with employing persons with 'disabilities'.
-With greater knowledge in our society about autism, Susan assists and educates employers about the enormous benefits to productivity, employee relations and overall health of the organization/company.
+She helps the client with all phases of seeking employment and frequently works with the individual and their support systems to address mis-perceptions and negative stereotypes associated with employing persons with 'disabilities'.
+With greater knowledge in our society about autism, Susan provides education to employers and advocacy on behalf of clients in order to realize the enormous benefits of higher adults with autism.

 This photo was taken at the Autism Spectrum News Annual Fundraiser in December 2014 for which I am a member of the ASN Editorial Board fundraising committee.

-Contact Susan Cortilet Jones, mental health provider and advocate for a consultation.
+Contact Susan Cortilet Jones, Integrative Wellness and Autism Coach, for a consultation.